 Maestro Unai Urrecho Zubillaga has an active and productive career conducting symphony orchestras and operas in Asia and Europe.
 Since 2019, he holds an honorary position as Music Director for Saigon Philharmonic Orchestra.
 He is also a Professor of Conducting at The University of Suwon.

-Before deciding to embark upon a career as a conductor, Dr. Urrecho performed professionally as an orchestral musician for twenty years.
-During that time, he appeared with orchestras including the Boston Symphony, New World Symphony, Vermont Symphony, Sao Paulo Symphony, Bilbao Symphony, Basque Country National Symphony, Barcelona Symphony and Tenerife Symphony— performing under the direction of Maestros Kurt Masur, Seiji Ozawa, James Conlon, Sir Colin Davis, Robert Spano, Gilvert Varga, Juanjo Mena, and Hans Graff, among others.
-His musical sensibility was also informed by sharing the stage with such soloists as Yo-Yo Ma, Luciano Pavarotti, Wynton Marsalis, Mstislav Rostropovich, Joshua Bell among others.
+Before deciding to embark upon a career as a conductor, Maestro Urrecho performed professionally as an orchestral musician for twenty years.
+During that time, he appeared with numerous orchestras including the Boston Symphony Orchestra, New World Symphony Orchestra, Sao Paulo State Symphony Orchestra— performing under the direction of Maestros Kurt Masur, Seiji Ozawa, James Conlon, Sir Colin Davis, Robert Spano, Gilbert Varga, Juanjo Mena, and Hans Graff, among others.